Do you help men out of abusive situations, too?

 In what areas do you offer free moving services to victims of domestic violence?

-We currently offer these moves through each of our four locations in California.
-Our current service regions include: Central and Southern California, from Fresno to San Diego.
+We currently offer these moves through each of our five locations in California.
+Our current branches are in San Luis Obispo, Ventura County, Orange County, Fresno and Bakersfield.
 If you or a friend are in a dangerous situation outside of our service areas, please contact us and our concierge service will provide a list of local resources.